All Episodes

 I can hear what he's saying.

-He said he shut down your mark.
+He said he'd shut down your march or something.

 I've never had a march.

-I don't think men should be acting like that towards women if I'm being honest with you.
+I don't think men should be acting like that towards women, if I'm being honest with you.

 What do you think?